TedHusted/awake/awake.md/awake.md

 “Might?”

-“OK, I was freaked out by the chair crash and the car crash.
+OK.
+The car crash followed by the chair crash freaked me out.
 Talking things through with Noah always makes me feel better.”

 “What did you tell him, exactamente?”

-“I might have said it seemed like a strange coincidence and that, ummm, abductees sometimes talk about engines racing forward.”
+“I might have said it seemed like a strange coincidence.
+And that, ummm, abductees sometimes talk about engines racing forward.”

 Elena shakes her head.
 She could feel a migraine coming on.
 “What did Noah say?”